-As I listened to the track imagining where I might take it, I could tell I would have a lot of options.
+As I listened to the track imagining where I might take it, I could tell I would have many options.
 The amazing thing was when I stripped it all away; Bowie’s vocal was so rich I could actually hear a finished piece of music behind it in my head.
-I’ve always enjoyed the process of getting a vocal and rebuilding a new piece of music around it, but a soloed Bowie vocal has an other worldly quality to it.
+I’ve always enjoyed the process of getting a vocal and rebuilding a new piece of music around it, but a soloed Bowie vocal has an otherworldly quality to it.

 I grabbed an acoustic and literally played the song down in one pass.
 It was like the guitar was playing itself.
-One of the great things about working with someone like Bowie is you can draw on all the things you wanna hear as a fan and put it back into what your working on at the moment.
+One of the great things about working with someone like Bowie is you can draw on all the things you want to hear as a fan and put it back into what you're working on at the moment.

 Reeves used to joke its like playing cowboys and Indians.
-Whenever I’ve worked with a rock and roll hall fame caliber artist, I’ve always come at it as a fan trying to make the record I would like to hear.
-I’ve been very lucky to put this philosophy into practice with a number of artists and it always seems to bring great results.
-In this case my "SOUP" was gonna be one-part Space Oddity, a taste of Tony Visconti strings and a pinch of Eno - and of course a handful of Mick Ronson.
+Whenever I’ve worked with a rock and roll hall fame calibre artist, I’ve always come at it as a fan trying to make the record I would like to hear.
+I’ve been fortunate to put this philosophy into practice with several artists, which always seems to bring great results.
+In this case, my "SOUP" was gonna be one-part Space Oddity, a taste of Tony Visconti strings and a pinch of Eno - and of course a handful of Mick Ronson.

 Ohh, those were the days.

-When I work with singers I encourage them to find characters and apply them to the different voices they create.
-There is absolutely no better example of this than Bowie.
-He was like a one-man opera, the way he constructed his vocals was incredible.
+When I work with singers, I encourage them to find characters and apply them to the different voices they create.
+There is absolutely a no better example of this than Bowie.
+He was like a one-person opera; the way he constructed his vocals was incredible.
 I got to witness this first hand.

-Reeves was working on a solo album and needed some last minute studio time, so I hooked him up to go into Westlake Audio.
+Reeves was working on a solo album and needed some last-minute studio time, so I hooked him up to go into Westlake Audio.
 The session was amazing.
 Along with Reeves was Dave Grohl on drums, Frank Black on vocals, Mark Plati on bass and David on vocals.
-Once the basic track was laid down Frank and David each disappeared to write their verses.
+Once the basic track was laid down, Frank and David each disappeared to write their verses.
 David came back 15 minutes later and proceeded to lay down his tracks.
 It was amazing!
-I remember just looking at Dave G and we didn’t have to say anything, it was a telepathic; we were in a fucking recording studio with David Bowie and he's recording vocals!!!
+I remember just looking at Dave G, and we didn’t have to say anything, it was telepathic; we were in a fucking recording studio with David Bowie, and he's recording vocals!!!

-I always say there is a component of magic in any endeavour that’s done at the highest level.
-David Bowie tracking vocals was probably similar to getting to watch Michelangelo sculpt or Dali paint.
+I always say there is a magic component in any endeavour that’s done at the highest level.
+David Bowie tracking vocals was probably similar to getting to watch Michelangelo sculpt or Dali painting.

 I guess that’s what contributed to my success with that generation of artists.
 There’s nothing more rewarding than to get to give something back creatively to someone that’s given you so much.
 Once you get past the fact they are who they are, they’re just like any other artist in the sense that they’re just trying to do their best and get the most out of whatever’s in front of them at that moment.